omar-alsaheb/my-workspace-micro-front/README.md

 ng serve
 ```

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
-The application will automatically reload whenever you modify any of the source files.
+The application will automatically reload whenever you modify any source files.

-## Code scaffolding
+## Code Scaffolding

 Angular CLI includes powerful code scaffolding tools.
 To generate a new component, run: